The best independent guide to north Portugal

 The Ave River, as viewed from the Mosteiro de Santa

 The Quinhentista, a replica of a 16th century Nau vessel

 Vila do Conde would make a great choice for a low-key and personable beach holiday destination.
 It would perfectly suit families with young children or more mature visitors who are seeking somewhere calm, personable and with a bit of charm.
 From Vila do Conde, Porto, Braga and Viana do Castelo could all be visited as day trips, and there is the metro connection to the airport.

 The Costa Verde coastline has beaches which are as good as the Algarve’s, while the region still retains its traditional Portuguese atmosphere.
 The north of Portugal does experience more rain than southern Portugal, but the weather is suitable for spending time on the beach from May until September.
-For a guide to the best hotels in Vila do Conde please click here.

 The Aqueduto de Santa Clara aqueduct comprises of 99 stone arches

 Vila do Conde is easily accessible from Porto as it is connected by the Porto metro system.
 Vila do Conde is on the red line (line B), which heads north from central Porto and the Trindade metro station.
 The journey takes around an hour and it always ideal to catch the faster express service.